The Not-Just-Another-Update Update

 a) Mary is extremely cool

-b) Mary is a fantastic screenwriter - she's working on a full-length right now, a middle school version of
+b) Mary is a fantastic screenwriter - she's working on a full-length right now, a middle school version of The Godfather.
+Nickelodeon is actually having her pitch it to the executives.

 c) Which shows how much Mary is the perfect person to co-write this project with, because she writes in the exact right style for the film